 Example: Date of Birth, gender

-Restricted -- Information protected because of protective statutes, policies or regulations.
+Restricted -- Information protected because of protective contractual obligations, statutes, policies or regulations.
 This level also represents information that isn't by default protected by legal statue, but for which the Information Owner has exercised their right to restrict access.
+Questions regarding the applicability of these definitions to specific data elements should be directed to either the Data Steward or the Information Owner.

 Example: Protected Health Information (HIPAA), student data such as SSN, date of birth, grades/GPA/transcripts (FERPA), financial account information (GLBA), government restricted research data (ITAR, EAR), or third party confidential or proprietary information.